racersmith/CarND-Path-Planning/README.md

 ### Path Generation
 The target lane determined from the planner is given to the path generation `Planner::UpdatePath()`.
 The previously generated future path points are first pushed into the next x, y vectors.
-Due to descrepencies in the coordinate transforms performed by the simulator and `map.cpp` the Fernet coordinates used to generate the x, y vectors are also tracked and must be purged of past points.
+Due to discrepancies in the coordinate transforms performed by the simulator and `map.cpp` the Fernet coordinates used to generate the x, y vectors are also tracked and must be purged of past points.
 To enable smooth lane changes a spline, `spline_d` is generated using Frenet s, d.
 The spline generates a path starting at the car's current d position and transitions to the target d position over 30m